open-algorithm/about/README.md

+### Info: This is an idea of a project which I have.
+It is currently not ment to be used by someone else.
+But if you find it useful or interesting I am open for any ideas and improvements.

 # About open-algorithm
 The goal is a software which translates algorithms into code.
 For doing this, the software shall use syntax-definitions of programming languages.
 So the main function would be (Algorithm-Name x Programming-Lanugage-Name -> Code)
 By doing this, the software can generate any kind of code which can be described using the syntax-definition-format, which should preferrably describe context-senstive-grammars.